There are more vegan restaurants in Salt Lake City per capita than New York City.

 If you’re into the more common subcontinental food of India, Nepali cuisine will feel familiar: lots of curries, fried things, and rice.

 We went to Kathmandu for the lunch buffet.
-It was really good, with ingredients listed on every item, and virtually 80% of it was vegan and gluten free.
+It was delicious, with ingredients listed on every item, and virtually 80% of it was vegan and gluten-free.
 There were at least 4 vegan entrees, like coconut curried chickpeas, something with spinach, yellow lentils, a couple of salads, fried potato and veggie chunks.
 There were two meat items at the end, and there were a few items made with cow’s milk.
 So we had plenty to choose from, and ate several plates between us, with Veren doing most of the damage.

 The restaurant had a very relaxing ambiance.
 The staff was very friendly and genuinely interested in our enjoyment of the food.
 All the windows were covered with tapestries, and statues and ornaments adorned the walls.
 They even had a couple of HDTVs playing photo slideshows of presumably Nepal, with a variety of contributors (guessing on the varying styles of composition).

-Even Steven’s is a local quick serve chain with two very solid vegan options: a hummus avocado veggie sandwich and a chickpea mushroom sloppy joe inspired sandwich.
-Both are delicious and portioned well.
+Even Steven’s is a local Utahn quick-serve chain with two very well-intentioned vegan options.
 This is a sandwich spot, so having more than one vegan option is extra vegan-friendly in our book of Plant-based Practicality.
 AND TATER TOTS (note: the brava tots come with egg mayo).

 Their name comes from their philosophy, not the old Disney show.
 For every sandwich bought, a sandwich is donated, and they’ve donated over 600,000 sandwiches thus far.

 Come for: cheap, good quality, a couple vegan sandwich options and sides too.
 Live music on Thursday and Friday evenings, and Sunday afternoon.